Note: This post is periodically updated to contain the most relevant information.

 We like to describe mellowing by comparing it to the act of leaving a piece of meat to rest after cooking in order to redistribute the juices.
 Letting the willow sit will move it from a super soaked state to a more “semi-green” state.

 As you are developing your own mellowing method, be sure to check the rods a few times throughout the process to ensure they’re not too wet or too dry.
-By taking the rods out of the water and then keeping them in a moist environment for at least a day you’ll end up with material that isn’t dripping wet but is perfectly pliable.
+Mellowing is an important step, and the last one before weaving.

 THE 3 STAGES OF BARK-ON WILLOW